ddbj/www/_dra/submission-e.md

 ## Submission status {#status}

 Progress of your submission is indicated by its submission status.
-The DRA team reviews submission whose status is in "submission_validated" or "data_error".
+The DRA team reviews submission whose status is in "Submission Validated" or "Data Error".

 | Status                | Explanation |
 |---|